 ALCOVE UNITS typically fill the spaces either side of the chimney breasts of the largely Victorian housing stock in London, and usually consist of a low cupboard with a bookcase above, extending to below the ceiling or picture rail if fitted.
 Styles can vary from traditional with fluted face-frames and moulded panel doors, to relentlessly modern with clean lines, flush doors and chunky shelves - or anything in between.

 The beauty of bespoke furniture is that you can have anything you want - budgets willing, of course.
 A typical alcove unit of the type shown at right costs in the region of £1000 per alcove, fabricated in MDF and fitted, supplied primed and with an option to paint if required.
-Panel doors, chunky or adjustable shelves, drawers etc.. will all add to the overall cost, and alcoves that are wider than 1200mm will need shelves with a central divider, or be reinforced with a steel section if they are to bear significant weight.
+Panel doors, chunky or adjustable shelves, drawers etc.. will all increase the overall cost, and alcoves that are wider than 1200mm will need shelves with a central divider, or be reinforced with a steel section if they are to bear significant weight.